shaack/cm-chessboard/README.md

 ### getPiece(square)

-Returns the piece on a square or `undefined` if the square is empty.
+Returns the piece on a square or `null` if the square is empty.

 ### movePiece(squareFrom, squareTo, animated = false)